AlephAlpha/Nekomata/doc/Builtins.md

 ### `onAny` (`ʰ`, `(0 -> 1) -> (1 -> 1) or (m -> 1) -> (m -> 1) where m > 0`)

-Apply a function to one value in a list.
-The value is chosen non-deterministically.
+Apply a function to one element in a list.
+The element is chosen non-deterministically.

 Fail if the list is empty.